kjac/NoCode.DeliveryApi/README.md

 > [!TIP]
 > Refer to the "Concepts" section of the [Umbraco Delivery API docs](https://docs.umbraco.com/umbraco-cms/reference/content-delivery-api#concepts) for more information on both the placeholder values and how to handle preview.

-#### ⚠️ Known issues with clients in Umbraco 15

-At this time, Umbraco 15 does not yet offer the same support for custom/additional URLs as Umbraco 13 does.

-This means that neither preview nor publish paths behave as described (items 3 through 5 in the list above).
-In fact, they do not have any effect at this time.

-The support is expected to be added within the scope of Umbraco 15, so the preview and publish paths have been retained as part of the package.

 ## Built-in filters